Accommodation Fees and Charges

 New residents will have the choice to pay for their accommodation either as a refundable deposit (a lump sum, also known as a Refundable Accommodation Deposit or ‘RAD’), an equivalent daily payment (a periodic payment, also known as a Daily Accommodation Payment or ‘DAP’) or a combination of both.

-New residents will have up to 28 days from entering care to choose whether to pay the agreed accommodation price by a refundable deposit, daily payment or combination of both.
+New residents will have up to 28 days from entering care to choose whether to pay the agreed accommodation price by a refundable deposit, daily payment or a combination of both.
 The default payment method is the daily payment, unless or until a refundable deposit is paid.

 Daily payment can be paid by the resident or drawn from a refundable deposit the resident has paid to the provider if the resident has elected to pay a combination of a refundable deposit and a daily payment.